From the Historic Olive Groves of Andalucía to Your Cocina—a Stunning Trio of Extra Virgin Olive Oils from Spain!

 - Roasted Asparagus with Marcona Almonds and Manchego Spanish Marcona almonds, once obscure in the US, are now widely available.
 They are usually roasted in olive oil, then salted.
 If you cannot find them, substitute regular toasted almonds or hazelnuts. view recipe

-- Chocolate Mouse with Olive Oil and Sea Salt Olive oil adds intrigue and richness to this decadent dessert.
+- Chocolate Mousse with Olive Oil and Sea Salt Olive oil adds intrigue and richness to this decadent dessert.
 Heat the egg-and-milk mixture very slowly in a heavy-bottomed pan to avoid curdling the eggs.
 If desired, substitute 1 tablespoon of orange-flavored liqueur for 1 tablespoon of coffee and garnish with candied orange peel. view recipe

 - Radicchio Grilled with Olive Paste and Anchovies Colorful Treviso, which resembles Belgian endive in shape and texture, often appears in markets in the spring.
 Feel free to use the more familiar round radicchio, if Treviso is not available. view recipe